-Luminar Technologies, Inc. and its wholly-owned subsidiaries (the "Company" or "Luminar") was originally incorporated in Delaware on August 28, 2018 under the name Gores Metropoulos, Inc ("Gores").
+Luminar Technologies, Inc. and its wholly-owned subsidiaries (the "Company" or "Luminar") was originally incorporated in Delaware on August 28, 2018 under the name Gores Metropoulos, Inc. ("Gores").
 The Company was formed for the purpose of effecting a merger, capital stock exchange, asset acquisition, stock purchase, reorganization or similar business combination with one or more businesses.
-On December 2, 2020 (the "Closing Date"), the Company (at such time named Gores Metropoulos, Inc.) consummated the business combination (the "Business Combination") pursuant to the Agreement and Plan of Merger (the "Merger Agreement"), dated August 24, 2020 with the pre-Business Combination Luminar Technologies, Inc. ("Legacy Luminar").
+As part of Gores' initial public offering on February 5, 2019 (the "IPO"), Gores issued to third party investors 40.0 million units, consisting of one share of Class A common stock of Gores and one-third of one warrant, at a price of \$10.00 per unit.
+Each whole warrant entitled the holder to purchaseone share of Class A common stock at an exercise price of \$1.50 per share (the "Public Warrants").
+Simultaneously with the closing of the IPO, Gores completed the private sale of 6.667 million warrants to Gore's sponsor at a purchase price of \$1.50 per share (the "Public Warrants").
+Each Private Warrant allows the sponsor to purchase one share of Class A common stock at \$1.50 per share.
+On December 2, 2020, the Company (at such time named Gores Metropoulos, Inc.) consummated the business combination (the "Business Combination") pursuant to the Agreement and Plan of Merger, dated August 24, 2020 with the pre-Business Combination Luminar Technologies, Inc. ("Legacy Luminar").
 Legacy Luminar was incorporated in Delaware on March 31, 2015.
-In connection with the consummation of the Business Combination, the Company changed its name from Gores Metropoulos, Inc. to Luminar Technologies, Inc. The Company's common stock is listed on the NASDAQ under the symbol "LAZR."
-The Company's public warrants to purchase shares of Class A common stock were listed on the NASDAQ under the symbol "LAZRW," until they were delisted on March 5, 2021 upon exercise and redemption.
+In connection with the consummation of the Business Combination, the Company's common stock is listed on the NASDAQ under the symbol "LAZR."
+The Company's common stock were listed on the NASDAQ under the symbol "LAZR."
+The Company's common stock is listed on March 5, 2021 upon exercise and redemption.

-Unless the context otherwise requires, the "Company" refers to the combined company and its subsidiaries following the Business Combination, "Gores" refers to the Company prior to the Business Combination and "Legacy Luminar" refers to Luminar Technologies, Inc., prior to the Business Combination.
+Unless the context otherwise requires, the "Company" refers to the combined company and its subsidiaries following the Business Combination, "Gores" refers to the Company prior to the Business Combination and "Legacy Luminar" refers to Luminar Technologies, Inc. prior to the Business Combination.
 Refer to Reverse Merger with Gores in Note 3 to the financial statements of the Company's Annual Report on Form 10-K for the year ended December 31, 2021 for additional information relating to the Business Combination.

 The Company is a developer of advanced sensor technologies and software for the autonomous vehicle industry, encompassing Laser Imaging, Detection and Ranging (lidar) technology.
 The Company manufactures and distributes commercial lidar sensors and certain components for the autonomous vehicle industry.
-The Company is headquartered in Orlando, Florida and has various facilities located in the United States and internationally in Munich, Germany.
+The Company is headquartered in Orlando, Florida and has personnel that conducts the Company's operations from various locations in the United States and internationally including Germany, Sweden, Mexico, China and India.